ni/measurement-plugin-packager-python/README.md

   **Note:**

   If the Public Documents directory is inaccessible, the tool defaults to the "Documents" directory.
-  In this location, `.nipkg` files are stored under `\packages` folder, log files are saved in the `\Logs` folder, and the packaged measurement plug-in folder is copied to the `\{plugin_folder_name}` subdirectory.
+  In this location, `.nipkg` files are saved in the `\packages` folder, log files are saved in the `\Logs` folder and the packaged measurement plug-in folder is copied to the `\{plugin_folder_name}` subdirectory.

 ### 2. Packaging Multiple Measurement Plug-ins

-You can package multiple measurement plug-ins from a base directory by specifying plug-in(s) directory name.
+You can package multiple measurement plug-ins from a parent directory by specifying plug-in(s) directory name.
 Use the following command with `--base-input-dir`, and `--plugin-dir-name` to build `.nipkg` packages for the specified measurement plug-in(s) from the base directory.